 Like the majority of tourist destinations in Andaman, this island has a typical tropical climate.
 The summer months are quite hot and humid here.
 Average summer temperature hovers between 35 and 38 degree Celsius.

 However, the monsoon months bring down the scorching heat and the cool breeze offers a soothing experience.
 The temperature remains within 30 degrees Celsius in monsoon and apart from the rough sea, there is no other hassle.
 The island is replete with lush greenery in the monsoon months as well.

 However, the most ideal time to explore Ross Island is the winter months.
 The temperature does not dip too much and the sea conditions are optimal too.
 The average winter temperature in the island hovers between 15 to 22 degrees Celsius.

 Ideally, you should plan your vacation plan to explore this island and adjacent locations within October to march.

 Check out the best cruise packages in Andaman which will offer you a wonderful stay during your trip.

 Other Essential Info about Ross Island

-2. Medical Facilities - The Island has no provision for staying overnight and there are no such medical facilities-as a consequence.
-You should carry medications with you or first aids stuff when you reach it from port Blair.
+2. Medical Facilities - The Island has no provision for staying overnight and there is no such medical facilities-as a consequence.
+You should carry medications with you or first aids stuff when you reach it from Port Blair.